mloncode/evop/README.md

 Our work is kind of an experiment, checking for what cases optimization binary trees by genetic and evolutionary operators makes sense.

 ### Binary tree optimization using evolutionary operators
-> The research on binary trees and searching information to try answer the question on what is the best binary search tree.
+The research on binary trees and searching information to try answer the question on what is the best binary search tree.
 In other words, the tree where the _search cost_ is minimal.

-The research on binary trees and searching information to try answer the question on what is the best binary search tree.
-In other words, the tree where the search cost is minimal.
 In this case, the search cost refers to the number of needed comparisons, to find a certain element.

 ### Monte Carlo Tree Search
-> Monte Carlo tree search (mcts) is a heuristic search algorithm for some kinds of decision processes, most notably those employed in game play.
+Monte Carlo tree search (mcts) is a heuristic search algorithm for some kinds of decision processes, most notably those employed in game play.
 This is a continuation of _Binary tree optimization using evolutionary operators_ research, but instead of (1+1) selection algorithm, we tried to apply _mcts (Monte Carlo Tree Search)_ algorithms.